dmangame/dmangame/debugging.md

     python main.py ai/simpleai.py > game.log 2>&1

-Alternatively, if the game is run with the -p option (profiling), gameplay will stop when an AI throws an exception.
+Alternatively, if the game is run with the --profile option, gameplay will stop when an AI throws an exception.
 This is because profiling requires that the execution stays single threaded in order to profile each AI more accurately.

 ### highlighting the map